 Questions to ask yourself about your travel style:

 - What do you look forward to MOST about a vacation?
 Sleeping?
 Relaxing?
 Meeting locals or other travelers?
-Learning something?
+Exploring or learning something new?

 - What do you hate doing on vacation?
 Grocery shopping?
 Driving?
 Getting up early?